Lassay-les-Châteaux: Geography

+Population

 Architecture

 The buildings in Lassay-les-Châteaux are largely built from local granite with shingle roofs.
 Many homes have colourful Window shutters and there is a traditional town square with colourful hanging flower baskets.
 The town is named for the one intact chateau and ruins of two others.
 The village also has a number of historic stone Lavoirs – or washhouses – along the banks of the Lassay River.

 Lassay-les-Châteaux has a number of religious buildings.
 They include the Benedictine convent that is listed as an Historic Monument; the nearby church of Saint Fraimbault; the Church of St. Lawrence of La Baroche-Gondouin, a Romanesque-style church that was constructed in the latter half of the 19th century on the location of a much older building.
 Others include the Saint-Médard church, also built in the 19th century; the Saint-Joseph chapel, built in the 17th century; and the chapels of Saint-Mathieu and Saint-Roch.